-• italization reshold Estimated Useful Life
+- italization reshold Estimated Useful Life

 Buildings and improvements \$ 50,000 50 years

 Site improvements 25,000 20 years

 Furniture and equipment 1,000 5-20 years

-L. Deferred Revenue
+L. Deferred Revenues

-Deferred revenue arises when potential revenues do not meet both the measurable and available criteria for recognition in the current period.
+Deferred revenues in the governmental funds arise when potential revenues do not meet both the measurable and available criteria for recognition in the current period.
 Deferred revenues also arise when resources are received by the District before it has a legal claim to them, as when grant monies are received prior to the incurrence of qualifying expenditures.
 In subsequent periods, when both recognition criteria are met, or when the District has legal claim to the resources, the liability for deferred revenues is removed and revenues are recognized.